Provide a helping hand through the customer journey

 The problem here is that you’re only serving the concept of your audience rather than those real customers who are actually browsing your site.
 The logic here is fairly circular: The more you improve the basic experience for your selected audience, the more individual browsers are going to slip through the cracks and the more individual browsers slip through the cracks, the more you might try to patch it with improving a basic experience for your selected audience.
 Tough nut to crack.
 And if you keep on this track, you’ll hit a point where you’re not seeing returns.

-That’s the problem with segmentation.
-You’re applying what should be a bespoke, case-by-case methodology, en masse, to about 5 personas (or however many you have).
+That’s the problem with basic segmentation.
+You’re applying what should be a bespoke, case-by-case methodology, en masse, to 5 personas (or however many you have).
 It’s hurting you.
-Let’s put it this way: You walk into a shop.
+Compare this to an in store experience: You walk into a shop.
 You’ve got a question about a product you’ve got your eye on, so you ask an assistant.
 Instead of just telling you the answer, he hands you a brochure on the product or tells you to go and queue at the customer service desk because you’ve walked through the shop’s east entrance after first going to McDonald’s across the road.

 Would you stick around?